 During the discussion with the North American cat clubs old style Siamese breeders were told they would have to have all their Siamese re-registered with a new breed name and their Siamese registrations would be surrendered.
 The breed would be accepted as an experimental breed.
 If the new breed was never fully accepted those breeders would not be able to register their kittens as Siamese ever again.
 A new breed name was never approved as an agreement could not be reached.

 In 1990, German breeders petitioned the World Cat Federation to have (old style) moderate Siamese recognized, the WCF allowed the breeders to call their cats Thaikatzen, but they would not allow them to use anything with Siamese in it.
 Soon the European Group Cat Association (EGCA) and World Felidae United (WFU) followed.
-Now their are many clubs that recognize the Thai cat as a unique hybrid breed.
+Now there are many clubs that recognize the Thai cat as a unique hybrid breed.
 They cannot be bred to Siamese because they are now known as Thai cats, not Siamese.

 The opposition to a new breed name was explained to us in this way.
 When the Traditional, Classic, Old Style, Old Fashioned, or Original Siamese are renamed (not as Siamese) people soon believe it.
 This happened to the Snowshoe breeders and Tonkinese breeders.
 Today it's difficult to convince people that Snowshoes and Tonkinese are basically Siamese cats.
 I was told the Snowshoes pedigree history shows that they are 99 percent Siamese.
 Articles are now written that say they are hybrids between Siamese and mongrel or mixed-breed cats.
 The lecturing expert also cited that people believe the Tonkinese are Siamese/Burmese hybrids, but their pedigrees show that they come from Siamese stock on one side and that the Burmese side is 99 percent Siamese.
 American cat history shows the Burmese breed was founded on one cat Wong Mao.
 Wong Mao belonged to Commander Joseph Cheesman Thompson M.D.
 His Mau Tein Cattery worked with Siamese breeders including Virginia Cobb to develop the Burmese breed.

-Thai Cats as a group are an evolving political group.
-The TICA is currently being petitioned by a German breeder to accept the Thai breed.
 Documents can be read on pages 170-172 of the TICA 2006 agendaPage 173 of the same agenda is the breed standard they submitted.
 Page 174 is a letter from the Siamese breed group asking for the Thai breed to break all ties to the Siamese breed and Siamese name.
 This letter clearly shows that the years of discord between the modern show Siamese breeders and the old style Siamese breeders still weigh heavy on the Siamese breed as a whole.

-Acceptance of the THAI breed was voted on at the spring 2007 TICA board meeting.
+Acceptance of the THAI breed was voted on at the TICA 2007 Semi-Annual Board Meeting - Harlingen, TX

 [quote]